nhsconnect/FHIR-SpineCore/index.md

 summary: A brief introduction to getting started with FHIR&reg; APIs for national Spine services.
 ---

 {% include important.html content="The content on this page is now out of date.
-For up-to-date information, see the (API catalogue filtered for FHIR APIs)[https://digital.nhs.uk/developer/api-catalogue?filter=fhir]. " %}
+For up-to-date information, see the [API catalogue filtered for FHIR APIs](https://digital.nhs.uk/developer/api-catalogue?filter=fhir). " %}

 # Introduction #